-Banbury and District Chamber of Commerce Charlbury Business Community Eynsham Business Network Carterton Chamber of Commerce Watlington District Business Partnership Bicester and District Chamber of Commerce Kidlington Voice Wake Up To Woodstock Thame First The Henley Partnership Goring Business Network Wallingford Business Partnership Didcot Chamber of Commerce Abingdon-on-Thames Chamber of Commerce Wantage and District Chamber of Commerce Faringdon Chamber of Commerce Chipping Norton Guild of Commerce Witney Members Oxford City & Suburbs Burford Chamber of Trade
+Banbury Charlbury Business Community Eynsham Business Network Carterton Chamber of Commerce Watlington Business Association Monument Park Chalgrove Bicester and District Chamber of Commerce Kidlington Wake Up To Woodstock Thame First The Henley Business Partnership Goring Business Network Wallingford in Business Didcot Abingdon Wantage and District Chamber of Commerce Faringdon Chamber of Commerce Chipping Norton Witney Chamber of Commerce Oxford City & Suburbs Burford Chamber of Trade Shrivenham Neighbours

 Oxfordshire